BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 Grab the hidden *Telluric Seed* and *Fairy Gem*, then use the Purple Crystal Key.
 Climb up and out to the left.

-Back in the hub, pick up the hidden *Swift Wing* and push the boulder into place.
-Climb to the center of the hub and go down through the now-opened gates.
+Back in the central gem room, push the boulder into place then pick up the hidden *Swift Wing*.
+Climb to the center of the central gem room and go down through the now-opened gates.
 Use the levers to open some shortcuts.
 Follow this path to the next room.

 ### Logic Puzzle 3

 We're back in the room with the massive rail puzzle - but worry not, as we don't have to do any more railing for now.
 Pick up the hidden *Ultra Ball*, *Heart Scale*, *Star Piece*, and *Max Elixir* as you proceed through the path and into the next room.

-In here, you can get a hidden *Red Shard*.
-Follow the path through to the next room.
+We'll find ourselves on an upper path of the room where Fern tried to hit us with arrows.
+Grab a hidden *Red Shard* and proceed to the next room.

+We'll find ourselves in Charous Mountain.
 After a conversation, proceed through this room.
-Grab a hidden *Ice Heal* as you move through this room.
+Grab a hidden *Ice Heal* along the way.

 Enter the next room and grab the hidden *Magical Seed*.
 Pick up the hidden *Max Elixir* and *Purple Shard* in the rest of the room after another conversation.